 Safety in the Field

-The class room sessions will be designed to provide the information and training necessary for the trainees to function efficiently in the field.
-They will then be equipped to take responsibility for actual data collection, storage and compilation for sections of the project.
-During the field work the educational component will be continued through systematic review of their performance and upgrading of their skills where necessary through one-on-one instruction by the scientific supervisor of the project.
+The class room sessions were designed to provide the information and training necessary for the trainees to function efficiently in the field.
+They were then equipped to take responsibility for actual data collection, storage and compilation for sections of the project.
+During the field work the educational component was continued through systematic review of their performance and upgrading of their skills where necessary through one-on-one instruction by the scientific supervisor of the project.

-This phase provided both paid employment for Blood Tribe students and field work experience in the field of environmental management.
+This phase provided both paid employment for Blood Tribe students and field work experience in the field of environmental management whilst contributing to the efforts of the Swift Fox Reintroduction Program.